Global Header

 This control becomes essential when your projects outgrow the limitations of shared hosting environments.
 Professional applications, custom software and advanced configurations all require the flexibility that only root access delivers.

-When looking to access full control of your server, the right VPS provider matter a lot.
-Let’s see how Bluehost’s plans let you gain granular control over your hosting.
+When looking to access full control of your server, the right VPS provider matters a lot.
+Let’s look at the top VPS hosting providers offering granular control over your hosting with root access.

 Also read: VPS vs. Shared Hosting: Which Option Is Best for You?